- Guiding Principles

 If master contains changes which are tagged semver-minor then the release should bump the minor version otherwise it is a patch release.

-The LTS WG is expected to establish a regular and predictable cadence of LTS Releases.
-To this end, the LTS WG must maintain and regularly publish a clear Roadmap that outlines the priorities and milestones for upcoming LTS Releases.
+The Release WG is expected to establish a regular and predictable cadence of LTS Releases.
+To this end, the Release WG must maintain and regularly publish a clear Roadmap that outlines the priorities and milestones for upcoming LTS Releases.
 The goal of the Roadmap is to help guide the project's evolution as opposed to constraining it.

 The most important consideration in every code change is the impact it will have, positive or negative, on the ecosystem (modules and applications).
 To this end, all Collaborators must work collectively to ensure that changes do not needlessly break backwards compatibility, introduce performance or functional regressions, or negatively impact the usability of the Project on any of the platforms officially targeted for support by the Project.
 The TSC is responsible for determining the list of supported platforms.